hyperledger/fabric-test/tools/PTE/CITest/README.md

                 -u: chaincode to be installed and upgraded [all|<chaincode>], default=no -t [value1 value2 value3 ...]: test cases to be executed

+---
+* ### Running Test using NodeJS

+The tool allows users to run the tests using nodeJS files.
+This duplicates funtionality of the CLI test_driver.sh, allowing the use of nodeJS and mocha to display test results.To run the tests using javascript files,

+- go to `PTE/CITest/scripts`
+- run `npm install`
+- execute command `node test_driver.js [opt] [values] && npm test`
+- it will run through all the steps as per the options and values in the above step and generates a `results.tap` file at the end of the test.
+To see `results.tap`, go to `PTE/CITest/scripts/tap_output`
+- logs of each step will be stored in `PTE/CITest/Logs/<test_case>`
+- To get the list of options, run the command `node test_driver.js` or `node test_driver.js -h`

+        node test_driver.js [opt] [values]
+                -e: install sdk packages, default=no
+                -n: create network, default=no
+                -m: directory containing test_nl.sh to be used to create network and PTE config input files to be used to configure channels and to install and instantiate chaincode, default=scripts
+                -p: preconfigure creation/join channels, default=no
+                -s: synchup peer ledgers, recommended when network brought up, default=no
+                -c: chaincode to be installed and instantiated [all|<chaincode>], default=no
+                -u: chaincode to be installed and upgraded [all|<chaincode>], default=no -t [value1,value2.value3, ...]: test cases to be executed

 * ### available test cases

         FAB-query-TLS: 4 processes X 1000 queries, TLS